Despite being one of the greatest (if not the most celebrated) guitarists of all time, Jimi Hendrix never fully embraced his acclaim.

-The PsychTests study found statistically significant differences in scores between different age groups, and different levels of socio-economic status.
+The PsychTests study found statistically significant differences in scores between different age groups, and different levels of socioeconomic status.
 While these differences are interesting and statistically robust, the margins are rather small.
-Essentially, the data show that the Imposter Syndrome is rather prevalent, albeit to a moderate degree, with older women from low socio-economic class being most at risk.
+Essentially, the data show that the Impostor Syndrome is rather prevalent, albeit to a moderate degree, with older women from low socioeconomic class being most at risk.

-Women are more likely than men to feel like an imposter, but both genders are prone to self-doubt.
+Women are more likely than men to feel like an impostor, but both genders are prone to self-doubt.

-- On a scale from 0 to 100 (where a high score is indicative of Imposter Syndrome) the average score for women is 66.
+- On a scale from 0 to 100 (where a high score is indicative of Impostor Syndrome) the average score for women is 66.
 The average score for men is 63.
-(The difference was not statistically significant, but there is a clear trend: Women are more likely to struggle with Imposter Syndrome).
+(The difference was not statistically significant, but there is a clear trend: Women are more likely to struggle with Impostor Syndrome).

 - Score for those below the age of 18: 61